NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

 Jet User Guide
 **************

-.. rubric .. code-block:: shell Jet System Information
+.. rubric Jet System Information

 The Jet system includes several partitions that have been installed over time.
 Currently Jet consists of six compute